claudioStahl/kafka_sync/README.md

+# KafkaSync

 A project to convert a async flow on Kafka to a sync http request.

+Technologies

+- Kafka
-This project use the Kafka Streams and Akka.
+- Kafka Streams
+- Akka
+- Zookeeper

+## Commands

 Run K6: